ZeTopHat/Rosa/README.md

 WantedBy=multi-user.target
 ```

+At this point you'll want to make sure to have the Rosa files extracted and available at the desired location.
 Make sure that when you extracted the Rosa files that they are owned by the user youve configured nginx to use so that it can access properly.

+* Note: The Rosa code does not include the actual database to keep SR data confidential.
+This will need to be retreived by the internal employee by copying the database from a working Rosa or Rosa Clone instance to your new instance.

 For Ruby on Rails in production you want to have the secret used for verifying signed cookies set in a different location than the file itself.
 You'll see in the config/secrets.yml that it points to an environment variable.
 You can place it into the bash environment variable: